No one truly knows where the future of tourism is headed as COVID-19 has halted most travel or should we say ‘non-essential travel’.

-Ali: When you are in Singapore, you must try our famous Chicken Rice.
-For a truly authentic flavour, I would highly recommend dining at Town Restaurant located at The Fullerton Hotel Singapore, a sister hotel to The Fullerton Bay Hotel Singapore.
+Ali Alsagoff: When you are in Singapore, you must try our famous Chicken Rice.
+For a truly authentic flavor, I would highly recommend dining at Town Restaurant located at The Fullerton Hotel Singapore, a sister hotel to The Fullerton Bay Hotel Singapore.
 It is located just five minutes away and connected via an underpass.

 DAD.CEO: What are your recommendations in terms of high-end shopping and is there a local brand designer to watch out for?

 Ali Alsagoff: Travelers can enjoy high-end shopping at the premier 2.2km shopping street - Orchard Road.
 I recommend ION Orchard, Ngee Ann City, and The Paragon where the flagship stores of the luxury brands including Dior, Prada, Gucci, Chanel, and Louis Vuitton are located.
 Another gem is Dover Street Market Singapore located in a former army barrack at Dempsey Road.